JingweiHu-Math/webpage/_pages/about.md

 News
 ======
-I am co-organizing the six-month scientific program at the Isaac Newton Institute: [Frontiers in kinetic theory: connecting microscopic to macroscopic scales – KineCon](https://www.newton.ac.uk/event/fkt/), Cambridge, UK, January 4th to June 24th, 2022.
+* I am co-organizing the six-month scientific program at the Isaac Newton Institute: [Frontiers in kinetic theory: connecting microscopic to macroscopic scales – KineCon](https://www.newton.ac.uk/event/fkt/), Cambridge, UK, January 4th to June 24th, 2022.

+* Funding is avaiable for graduate support.
+If you are interested in doing research with me, please feel free to reach out!